How To Use A Car Buying Service To Sell Your Car Online

 - You’ll get a very low offer for your car

-- You may have to take your car to the scrap merchant, which can incur costs if it is not drivable
+- You may have to take your car to the scrap merchant, which can incur costs if it’s not driveable

 Now let’s look at some of the reasons why using an online car buying service might be the right choice for you.

-6 reasons you SHOULD use an online car buying service
+6 reasons to use an online car buying service

 1. It’s the fastest way to sell your car